michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

-My research explores consumer behavior in online environments using insights and methods from psychology, marketing, and computational social science.
-Thus far, I have pursued two broad streams of research.
-In my first stream of research, I seek to better understand consumer behavior online.
-In a second stream, I aim to boost consumers’ competences to navigate digital environments and guard against manipulation.
+My research explores consumer behavior in the digital world using insights and methods from psychology, marketing, and computational social science.
+I have two main lines of research.
+The first seeks to better understand how consumers grapple with information online.
+My second line of research aims to empower consumers to navigate digital environments and guard themselves against manipulation.
 I draw on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.

 <br>